Pengiran Zety Sufina

-Pengiran Zety Sufina binti Pengiran Haji Sani (born 31 October 1971) is a Bruneian politician who currently serves as the Deputy Minister of Finance and Economy since 2022.
+Pengiran Zety Sufina binti Pengiran Haji Sani (born 31 October 1971) is a Bruneian politician who currently serves as the Deputy Minister of Finance since 2022.
 Additionally, she is the co-chair of the Centre of Strategic and Policy Studies, deputy co-chairman of Brunei Economic Development Board (BEDB), Chairman of Ghanim International Corporation, and Director of Royal Brunei Airlines (RBA) from 2021 to 2023.
 She is also the deputy chairman of the board of directors of several institutions such as Brunei Darussalam Central Bank (BDCB) and Jerudong Park Medical Centre (JPMC).